Home

 The Parking Lot FROG "Ribbits"

-Friends of Cathedral Grove (FROG) Cathedral Canyon
+Friends of Cathedral Grove (FROG) Habitat Encroachment

 FROG "Ribbits"

 The government of British Columbia (BC) has ignored the many efforts to save Cathedral Grove from serious damage in the form of a huge new parking lot.
 As a result, the Friends of Cathedral Grove (FROG) decided to register a number of frog "ribbits" to protest.
-The parking lot was to be built next to the Cameron River in the wetlands home of the seldom seen Red-legged Frog, a species that is nationally listed as one of special concern and is featured in the BC Frogwatch (right).
+The parking lot was to be built next to the Cameron River in the wetlands home of the seldom seen Red legged Frog, a species that is nationally listed as one of special concern and is featured in the BC Frogwatch (right).
 FROG wants the BC government to conduct a scientific study as required by federal policies outlined in the Wetlands Environmental Assessment Guideline.
 Frogs are sensitive indicators of environmental degradation and, given their vanishing numbers worldwide, there clearly is a major problem of habitat loss.

 British Columbia Frogwatch

-Migration of the Red-legged Frog.
+Migration of the Red legged Frog

 Fabric art by Linda MacDonald